project-poodle/poodle/design.md

 Poodle clusters and nodes are identified by crypto keys.

 - Each Poodle cluster is identified by a cluster specific public / private ECDSA key.
 - Each Poodle node is identified by a node specific public / private ECDSA key.

-A Poodle node is added to a Poodle cluster by a message containing the __poodle.node.membership__ domain, the Poodle node public key, a 'SET' operation, and a timestamp, signed by the Poodle cluster private key.
+A Poodle node is added to a Poodle cluster by a message containing the __poodle.cluster.membership__ domain, the Poodle node public key, a 'UPDATE' operation, and a timestamp, signed by the Poodle cluster private key.

-A Poodle node is removed from a Poodle cluster by a message containing the __poodle.node.membership__ domain, the Poodle node public key, a 'CLEAR' operation, and a timestamp, signed by the Poodle cluster private key.
+A Poodle node is removed from a Poodle cluster by a message containing the __poodle.cluster.membership__ domain, the Poodle node public key, a 'CLEAR' operation, and a timestamp, signed by the Poodle cluster private key.

 # Global Config #

-Poodle global config is set by a message containing the specific config information, a 'SET' or 'CLEAR' operation, and a timestamp, signed by the Poodle cluster private key.
+Poodle global config is set by a message containing the specific config information, a 'UPDATE' or 'CLEAR' operation, and a timestamp, signed by the Poodle cluster private key.

 Global config information are stored on all Poodle nodes.
 All Poodle nodes in the same cluster will replicate the entire global config with change logs.

 Poodle global configs are associated with domain: __poodle.config__